West Yavapai Guidance Clinic Cortez Clinic

 West Yavapai Guidance Clinic Cortez Clinic - Prescott, AZ

-West Yavapai Guidance Clinic Cortez Clinic is a substance and mental health treatment center located at 505 South Cortez Street in the 86301 zip code in Prescott, AZ.
+West Yavapai Guidance Clinic Cortez Clinic is a mental health and substance abuse treatment center located at 505 South Cortez Street in the 86301 zip code in Prescott, AZ.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by West Yavapai Guidance Clinic Cortez Clinic include motivational interviewing, trauma counseling and counseling for substance abuse.
+Some of the treatment approaches used by West Yavapai Guidance Clinic Cortez Clinic include brief intervention services, relapse prevention and cognitive behavioral therapy.
 West Yavapai Guidance Clinic Cortez Clinic provides outpatient rehabilitation and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential substance abuse treatment.
+It also provides residential treatment for substance abuse and inpatient dual diagnosis treatment.

 Address: 505 South Cortez Street, Prescott, AZ 86301